EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Himalayas & Southwestern China

-This 4-year-old red panda loves spending his time in the trees of his mountainous home.
-He is well adapted to the environment with his lovely fluffy coat which keeps him nice and warm when the temperature falls.
-But he’s noticed there has been a big drop in the places he can roam now.
+This 4-year-old red panda loves spending time up in the trees.
+He is well adapted to the mountainous environment with his lovely fluffy coat that keeps him nice and warm when the temperature falls.
+But he’s noticed there has been a big drop in the places where he can roam.
 Often, he will head off to one section of the forest, only to find the trees have all been cut down along with his favourite snack, bamboo.
 He likes to avoid these places anyway because that’s where the people are and they love his fluffy tail.

 Red pandas can start reproducing at 18 months but are not fully mature until they are 2-3 years old.
 Usually solitary animals, mating is one of the few times they come together.
-Before she gives birth, the female will begin gathering grass, brushwood, and leaves to build her nest in a tree hollow or rock crevice where she will give birth to a litter of 1-4 cubs.
-The cubs are born both deaf and blind and the mother must spend 60-90% of her time with them.
+Before giving birth, the female will begin gathering grass, brushwood, and leaves to build her nest in a tree hollow or rock crevice; here she will give birth to a litter of 1-4 cubs.
+The cubs are born both deaf and blind and the mother must spend 60-90% of her time caring for them.
 After the first week, she will start to spend more time away, coming back every few hours to nurse and groom them.
 The cubs will open their eyes at 18 days old and are fully weaned at 6-8 months.
 The cubs will often stay with their mother until she has her next litter the following year.

 There are only 10,000 red pandas left in the wild.
 Their biggest threat comes from humans.
 They get caught in traps meant for other animals and are sometimes caught for their fur, particularly in southwest China where their bushy tails are highly prized to make hats.
-Habitat loss and fragmentation from human expansion and clearcutting is also a major issue making it difficult for some populations to cross over, causing inbreeding.
+Habitat loss, fragmentation from human expansion and clearcutting is also a major issue making it difficult for some populations to cross over, causing inbreeding.
 But climate change is also a very real threat.
-As temperatures rise, the red panda needs to climb to higher and higher altitudes to stay in their temperature range which they are very sensitive to.
+As temperatures rise, the red panda needs to climb to higher altitudes just to stay comfortable.
+They can only withstand a set temperature range which they are very sensitive to.